Our rating(3.8/5)

 • Poor or slow responses to issues.

-In light of all these concerns, you should make sure that Paymentsense is right for you by checking the small print before committing to any contract.
+Just make sure that Paymentsense is right for you by checking the small print before committing to any contract.